Cultivarium develops open-source tools for life scientists to expand access to novel microorganisms and research.

 Pearl is dedicated to bringing the latest advanced driver assistance features to all drivers on the road today.
 Products created by the team at Pearl leverage the very same technologies that are the building blocks of the autonomous vehicle.
 By deploying these features in the aftermarket, Pearl enables more consumers to have access to these key technologies.

-Quethera Limited is a gene therapy company based in Canterbury, United Kingdom, founded in 2013.
-The company specializes in developing innovative treatments for glaucoma and other ophthalmic diseases, particularly aimed at reducing progressive visual loss associated with these conditions.
-Quethera collaborates with leading experts in the field of glaucoma to design and conduct clinical trials that evaluate the efficacy and safety of its novel therapies, especially for patients who experience accelerated visual field loss.
-With a strong foundation in gene therapeutic design and development, Quethera is advancing its research pipeline from preclinical testing into clinical development, striving to enhance treatment options for patients suffering from common blinding eye diseases.
-As of August 2018, Quethera operates as a subsidiary of Astellas Pharma Inc.
+Quethera Limited is a biotechnology company based in Canterbury, United Kingdom, focused on developing gene therapy treatments for glaucoma and other ophthalmic diseases.
+Established in 2013, the company aims to address progressive visual loss associated with these conditions, particularly in patients experiencing accelerated deterioration of their visual fields.
+Quethera collaborates with leading experts in the field of glaucoma to design and conduct clinical trials that assess the efficacy and safety of its innovative therapies.
+With a strong foundation in gene therapeutic design and development, Quethera is advancing its pipeline from preclinical testing into clinical development, striving to provide effective treatment solutions for common blinding eye diseases.
+As of 2018, Quethera operates as a subsidiary of Astellas Pharma Inc.

 Mucosis